The 8 Best Electric Dog Fences Australia: Tested & Evaluated 2023

 How do you know what to keep an eye out for as you start shopping for a dog fence?
 Our independent experts have some ideas where that's concerned.
 Here are a few things to think about before choosing a fence for your pet:

 Wired or wireless

 If you decide on a wired fence system, keep in mind that these products come in different wire sizes.
-Most systems use a standard, 0.8 mm wire, but some use wires up to 2 mm thick.
-Each kit contains between 150 to 300 m of wire, but the length can be expanded with any brand’s wire of the same thickness.
+Our researchers discovered that most systems use a standard 0.8 mm wire, but some use wires up to 2 mm thick.
+Each kit contains between 150 to 300 meters of wire, but the length can be expanded by purchasing additional wire packs.

 Collar receivers are powered by either a primary or a rechargeable battery.
 Those that work on a primary battery usually require a classic watch battery, which lasts between 3 to 6 months before it needs to be replaced.
 When it comes to rechargeable batteries, these last anywhere from 3 to 15 days, depending on the brand.

 Most electric dog fence systems are compatible with more than one collar receiver.
 Some actually can connect to a limitless number of receivers, so even if you live with 20 canine companions, each of them can enjoy the freedom within the electric boundary you’ve set up around your yard.

 Our experts want you to keep in mind that additional receiver collars usually cost a pretty penny.
 However, some kits come with an additional collar included, and the whole kit cost less than what you’d spend on buying one separately.